 "B-b-but, I d-don't know how."

-→ Use a hyphen to separate each letter to show spelling a word out letter by letter.
+Use a hyphen to separate each letter when spelling a word out letter by letter.

 "I live on Paolino Place.
 P-a-o-l-i-n-o.
 I'm guessing you can spell place."

-→ The trend is to not hyphenate words that indicate dual heritage such as Asian American.
+The trend is to not hyphenate words that indicate dual heritage.
+For example, Asian American.
 Without the hyphen, the first term modifies the second, so the person in question is an American (noun) with origins in Asia (modifier).
 With the hyphen, the implication is that the person in question isn't fully American, but some kind of hybrid.
 For more, check out this article by Henry Fuhrmann at Conscious Style Guide.

-→ If you're using the Word ellipsis character instead of the Chicago spaced periods, use a space before and after between words.
+If you're using the Word ellipsis character, use a space before and after between words.
 There is no space between the ellipsis character and any following punctuation.

-For more on styling ellipses/suspension points for e-books and print, see my Fiction Style Guide: Dialogue.
+For more on styling ellipses/suspension points for e-books and print, see my fiction style guide on dialogue.

-→ Use ellipses to show faltering speech, uncertainty, and pauses.
+Use ellipses (suspension points) to show faltering speech, uncertainty, and pauses.

 "Um ...
 I ...
 I think ... would you consider it?
 The proposal, I mean."